lcorr8/rails-videolib/multiple-users-notes.md

 [] add 2 general videos per section to seed file
 [] make a request button to request flatiron status.
 [] note everything
+[] check all files for duplicate code, and refactor it.